HOME > English Page

 University of Tokyo (LLB, 1980); Harvard Law School (LLM, 1990)

 Professor Nakakubo has taught at Fukuoka University, Chiba University, and Kyushu University.
-He was a Visiting Scholar at Pennsylvania Law School (1989-1990), University of Washington Law School (1997), Cornell Law School (2010, and University of Glasgow (2013), and was a Visiting Professor at Johann Wolfgang Goethe University (1999).
+He was a Visiting Scholar at University of Pennsylvania Law School (1989-1990), University of Washington Law School (1997), Cornell Law School (2010, and University of Glasgow (2013), and was a Visiting Professor at Johann Wolfgang Goethe University (1999).
 Professor Nakakubo has published widely on both Japan and the U.S. in his field of labor and employment law.
 He serves as a member of both Japan’s Central Labor Relations Commission and its Central Minimum Wage Council.
 Professor Nakakubo joined ICS in 2007.